matter-labs/zksync-lite-docs/docs/api/sdk/js/nfts.md

 # NFTs

 NFTs is currently in testnet.
-This guide demonstrates how to
+This guide demonstrates how to mint and transfer NFTs.

 ## 1. Setup